NewAlexandria/vim.ana/README.md

    Loader, IDE, 'Windowing', Formatting, Syntax Colors

-The `.vimrc` is [organized into logical sections](https://github.com/NewAlexandria/vim.ana/blob/master/.vim/plugin), with the `.vimrc` retainin jump-points to each.
+The `.vimrc` is organized into logical sections, with jump-points to each area of configs and plugins.

 1. To see a [list of all mappings](https://github.com/NewAlexandria/vim.ana#leader-and-unite-mappings) in the .vimrc group - type: `<leader>L` *(which should be `\L`)*
 2. To see a list of all the mappings from plugings, vimrc, etc. - type: `:map`